RH-Nix/FEM-qr-code-challenge/README.md

 - Mobile-first workflow

 ### What I learned
-How to use flexbox and position to move elements around.
-Margin: 0 auto to center elements horizontally
+How to use flexbox to move elements around.

 ### Continued development